AppFlowy-IO/AppFlowy-Docs/essential-documentation/install-appflowy/installation-methods/mac-windows-linux-packages/installing-on-linux.md

 AppFlowy will look for the **Noto Color Emoji** font on your system when trying to display emoji unicode characters.
 Please make sure that the font is configured so that emoji characters are displayed correctly.

 **note:** Certain distributions (e.g. Fedora Linux) already have this set up by default.
-In that case, safely ignore this entire section.
+In that case, you can safely ignore this section.

 1. Install the the font: